Terradue/doc-ellip/source/developer/api/catalog/production/providingwps.rst

 Providing Web Processing Service
 --------------------------------

-In order to provide an elligible Web Processing Service to the platform, we describe herafter the 3 basic operations that must be implmented.
-We will not detail them since they are already fully specific in the OGC standard [#OGCWPS]_ but we will underlign some aspects of the content that are important for a successful integration into the platform.
+In order to provide an eligible Web Processing Service to the platform, we describe herafter the 3 basic operations that must be implmented.
+We will not detail them since they are already fully specific in the OGC standard [#OGCWPS]_ but we will underline some aspects of the content that are important for a successful integration into the platform.

 Proxy or not proxy?